jytan17/Information_retrieval_system/README.md

 ## Machine Learning API

-We can train a model to learn to rank and retrieve documents using the engineered features.
-The built-in ML model API allows for easy implementation of such methods:
+We can train a model to learn to rank and retrieve documents using the engineered features and the built-in ML API allows for easy implementation of such methods:

-Currently only XGBoost and a simple Feedforward network (implemented with Pytorch) are available.
-Plans to expand on the available models
+Currently, only XGBoost and Feedforward networks (implemented with Pytorch) are available (more sophiticated models are planned for the future).

 ## Performance Metrics